top of page

 Krista knew Holly had more stories of her own.

 “Um, yeah.
 How about a night when I was doing shots with this band that was in town for a gig and then the bassist and the drummer got into a fist fight?
 I was so drunk and so enamored by their album that I thought I would be the one to break it up.
+I thought like, Rolling Stone would write about me.
 I had a black eye for two weeks.
 They felt terrible.”

 Krista tried not to spit her coffee out, “Wait- that’s what happened?
 Is that when you got your driver’s license photo?”